 Co-opted Governors: These people are appointed by the School's Governing Body usually because they possess a skill or attribute that the Governors need to use.
 To apply you should contact the Clerk to the Governors, East Preston Infant School, Lashmar Road, East Preston, West Sussex, BN16 1EZ.

 Sue Nelson was appointed as Chair of Governors in May 2017.
-She worked in primary education for twenty years and is a former Headteacher before moving to East Preston in 2015.
+She worked in primary education for twenty years and was a former Headteacher before moving to East Preston in 2015.

-Likes - living near the sea, singing, sewing and collecting her grandchildren
+Likes - living near the sea, singing, sewing and spending time with her grandchildren

 Dislikes - mosquitoes and anything that bites